BIH-MI/synthetic-rd-data/README.md

 # SynthMD: Synthetic Datasets for Software Development in Rare Disease Research

-SynthMD is a Python tool for generating synthetic patient data to support software development and evaluations in rare disease research.
+SynthRD is a Python tool for generating synthetic patient data to support software development and evaluations in rare disease research.
 The method leverages publicly available statistics and correlations to generate synthetic records.

 ![](https://github.com/BIH-MI/synthetic-rd-data/blob/main/resources/RDsStats.png)